Marina Zenovich

-Marina Zenovich is an American filmmaker known for her biographical documentaries.
-Her films include LANCE, Robin Williams: Come Inside My Mind, Richard Pryor: Omit the Logic and Roman Polanski: Wanted and Desired, which won two Emmy awards.
+Marina Zenovich is an American filmmaker specializing in biographical portraits of comedians, entertainers and public figures entangled in scandals or personal turmoil, as well as investigative examinations of institutional failures and media frenzies.
+Her films include I'm Chevy Chase and You're Not, LANCE, Robin Williams: Come Inside My Mind, Richard Pryor: Omit the Logic and Roman Polanski: Wanted and Desired, which won two Emmy awards.

 Early life and education

 Zenovich was born in Fresno, California.
 She is the daughter of George N. Zenovich, a former California State Senator and Judge of Serbian heritage, and Vera "Kika"” Zenovich, who was born in Dubrovnik, Croatia.
 Her sister is actress Ninon Zenovich (aka Ninon Aprea).
 The Fifth District Court of Appeals Courthouse in Fresno is named after her father.
 When he died in 2013, she made a film for the memorial service to celebrate his life.

 Zenovich graduated from Bullard High School in Fresno, California.
 Zenovich first studied drama at the University of Southern California and then switched majors, graduating with a degree in journalism.
 During college, she worked for Hollywood producer Mike Frankovich and also in the press department of the Los Angeles Olympic Organizing Committee.
 Following graduation, Zenovich moved to New York City, where she acted in short films and off-Broadway plays.
 Zenovich studied acting at the William Esper Studio in Manhattan, furthering her studies with Ron Burrus and Stella Adler.
 She later acted in several movies including Robert Altman's The Player and actress Talia Shire's One Night Stand.
 Zenovich's voiceover work includes Alex Gibney's Going Clear: Scientology and the Prison of Belief.
 She is also the voice of a rubber band in the 2011 children's film Bands on the Run.

 In 1997, Zenovich began working as a segment producer on John Pierson's TV series Split Screen, which was broadcast on the Independent Film Channel.
 Due to her work on Split Screen, she became interested in becoming a director and working on feature documentaries.